enviodev/hyperindex/codegenerator/templates/static/gravatar_template/README.md

 ### Schema Definition

 The schema.grapql file contains the definitions of all user defined entities.
-These entities types are then created/modified within the handler files.
+These entity types are then created/modified within the handler files.

 example schema definition for Gravatar scenario: